MTG/freesound/_docs/api/source/resources.rst

 ``target`` parameter will always override the ``sort`` parameter.
 To specify a target you must use a syntax like ``target=descriptor_name:value``.
 You can also set multiple descriptor/value paris in a target separating them with spaces (``target=descriptor_name:value descriptor_name:value``).
-Descriptor names must be chosen from those listed in :ref:`analysis-docs`.
+Descriptor names must be chosen from those listed in :ref:`analysis-docs` (and start with a dot '.').
 Only numerical descriptors are allowed.
 Multidimensional descriptors with fixed-length (that always have the same number of dimensions) are allowed too, see below.
 Consider the following two ``target`` examples::